rastapasta/points-in-polygon/README.md

 # points-in-polygon

-A node.js library helping you to process and rasterize all points in any given 2D polygon.
+A node.js library helping you to process all rasterized points in any 2D polygon.

 ## How does it work?

-* Triangulation is done with [earcut](https://github.com/mapbox/earcut)
+* Triangulation is done via [earcut](https://github.com/mapbox/earcut)
-* Points in triangles are determined using co-project [points-in-triangle](https://github.com/rastapasta/points-in-triangle)
+* Points in the resulting triangles are determined using co-project [points-in-triangle](https://github.com/rastapasta/points-in-triangle)
-* All points in the polygon is iterated and passed to the callback.
+* All points in the polygon are iterated and passed to the callback.

+## What is it for?

+* Rendering: Draw any given polygon!
+* GIS: Create height maps of 2D shape files!

 ## How to install